Uplogix/docs/knowledge-base/software/upgrades.md

 <div class='warning' />If your Local Manager is not on the minimum version, you will need to upgrade multiple times.</div>

 Upgrading from 4.5 or earlier?
-Read this important [Upgrade Note](/docs/local-manager-kb/software/upgrade-notes-4.6).
+Read this important [Upgrade Note](https://uplogix.com/docs/knowledge-base/software/upgrade-notes-4.6).

-Supported Versions to Upgrade From
+Supported Versions to Upgrade From:

+* 5.5 from 5.4.3
-* 5.4 from 5.3, 5.2, 5.1
+* 5.4.3 from 5.3, 5.2, 5.1
 * 5.3 from 5.2, 5.1, 4.7
 * 5.2 from 5.1, 4.7
 * 5.1 from 4.7, 4.6, or 4.5